layilin/SP23-33852/_texts/sc-page083.md

 - \"Live, and live happy; sometimes think of me:
 - \"By night, by day, you still engag'd my care; [540]
 - \"And next to God, you now my thoughts employ:
-- \"Accept of this—My little all I give;
+- \"Accept of this——My little all I give;
-- \"Would it be larger"—Nature could no more;
+- \"Would it were larger"——Nature could no more;
 - She look'd, embrac'd him, with a groan expir'd.

 - BUT say, what strains, what language can express
 - The thousand pangs, which tore the lover's breast?
-- Upon her breathless corse himself he thre,
+- Upon her breathless corse himself he threw,
 - And to her clay-cold lips, with trembling haste,

+---